Marmitako (Basque Tuna and Potato Soup)

 This Spanish stew is as vibrant as it is hearty.

 In Spain’s Basque Country, marmitako means roughly “from the pot.”
 This rustic, filling soup, now common in Basque homes and sociedades, began as a meal local tuna fishermen would make during long fishing routes on their boats, and still do.
 Traditionally, locals crack the potatoes with a partial cut, then break off ragged chunks to toss into and add starchiness to the potato soup.
 Adding the tuna right at the end, just as the soup is removed from the heat, keeps the fish moist and tender.

 Featured in: “Inside the Members-Only Eating Clubs of San Sebastián.”

 - 1 lb. raw tuna, cut into ½-inch cubes

 - Kosher salt

 - 1 tbsp. extra-virgin olive oil

-- 1 lb. yellow potatoes, peeled and diced
+- 1 lb. yellow potatoes, peeled and coarsely chopped

-- In a medium bowl, toss the tuna with ½ teaspoon kosher salt to lightly coat.
+- In a medium bowl, season the tuna lightly with salt and toss to coat.
 Set aside.

-- In a large, heavy pot, add the oil over medium heat.
-Once hot, add the bell pepper and onion and cook, stirring occasionally, until the onion begins to soften but not color, 8–10 minutes.
-Add the potatoes and garlic, season lightly with kosher salt, and continue cooking until the vegetables are softened but not colored, 3–5 minutes.
+- To a large pot set over medium heat, add the oil; when the oil is hot, add the bell pepper and onion and cook, stirring occasionally, until the onion is softened and translucent, 8–10 minutes.
+Add the potatoes and garlic, season with salt, and continue cooking until vegetables are softened but not colored, 3–5 minutes.
 Add the pimentón and 3 cups water and bring to a simmer.
 Cook until the vegetables are tender, 13–15 minutes.
 Turn off the heat, add the tuna, and immediately cover the pan.
-Remove from the heat and let sit until the fish is just barely cooked through, 3–5 minutes.
+Set aside until the fish is just barely cooked through, 3–5 minutes.